Tj-Ward/beautiful-brains/README.md

 ## AI Disclaimer

-This project began as a set of human-coded utilities for private use.
+This project originated as a collection of human-coded scripts.
 Claude Code (Sonnet 4.6) and Codex (GPT-5.5) were used to convert a working codebase into a Python package.
-These tools helped redesign the code and build the package as of the first alpha release.
+These AI tools restructured and rewrote nearly everything.
 Future development will continue using AI-assisted coding tools.

-All code merged into a stable release must undergo human review.

 ## Installation